-Since this was the first experimental campaign at tandem proton accelerator, and the new tandem construction (VITA) was tested for the first time, the accelerating electrodes current was deliberately limited to the value of 0.2 mA by ballast resistors to minimize possible consequences of breakdowns.
+Since this was the first experimental campaign at tandem proton accelerator, and the new tandem construction (VITA) was tested for the first time, the accelerating electrode current was deliberately limited to the value of 0.2 mA by ballast resistors to minimize possible consequences of breakdowns.
 Therefore, these experiments were performed with accelerated beam current of 1 mA or less.
-Besides, relatively small output beam power (~ 2 kW) does not require special arrangements for power density decreasing at the beam dump.
-The VITA volume was pumped by cryopump and turbovac with total effective rate 3500 l/s, stripping gas flow was varied from 0.015 to 0.050 Torr•l/s thus generating effective target thickness n•L up to 3•1016 cm-2.
+Besides, relatively small output beam power ( $\sim 2$ kW) does not require special arrangements for power density decreasing at the beam dump.
+The VITA volume was pumped by cryopump and turbovac with total effective rate of 3500 l/s, and stripping gas flow was varied from 0.015 to 0.050 Torr l/s, thus generating effective target thickness nL up to $3 \times 10^{16}$ cm-2.

 Final stage of the tandem high voltage conditioning in presence of the 0.4 mA beam and stripping gas is shown on Fig. 7.
-Upper curve presents the potential of inner electrode measured with a resistance divider, lower curve - residual gas pressure (about 1 •10-5 Torr).
-One can see only five short breakdowns (and four technical shutdowns accompanied by slight vacuum improving) during almost 5 hours run.
+Upper curve presents the potential of inner electrode measured with a resistance divider, and lower curve the residual gas pressure (about $1 \times 10^{-5}$ Torr).
+One can see only five short breakdowns (and four technical shutdowns accompanied by slight vacuum improving) during almost 5 h run.